atomicojs/hooks/src/hooks/use-media-resize/use-media-resize.md

 ---
 title: use-media-resize
-description: Allows you to apply operations to capture the target dimension.
+description: These hooks allow to observe the size of the reference and define a state based on this.
 group: Hooks
 ---